mshogren/container-minecraft-app/docs/decisions/0013-use-github-actions-for-ci-cd.md

   * Build chaining
   * Storing and reusing build artifacts

 Another nice-to-have set of features we are familiar with from TeamCity is build chaining, and defining artifact dependencies to speed up chained builds.
 We can explain with an example
 * Our project builds four separate things
   * A documentation website
   * An API backend
   * A front-end app
   * A container image to run the app and API together
-* The container image should be rebuilt when any opf the following three things happen
+* The container image should be rebuilt when any of the following three things happen
   * Its definition or external dependencies on other images have changed
   * The API backend has been changed
   * The front-end app has changed